-However, when the GDPR comes into effect on 25 May 2018, data processors and data controllers will be accountable for the security of the personal data they process.
+However, since the GDPR came into effect on 25 May 2018, data processors and data controllers are now accountable for the security of the personal data they process.

 CSPs and organisations that use them will need to implement appropriate technical and organisational measures to make sure that processing meets the GDPR’s requirements and protects the rights of data subjects.

 The UK government’s G-Cloud framework makes it faster and cheaper for the public sector to buy Cloud services.
 Suppliers are approved by the Crown Commercial Service (CCS) via the G-Cloud application process, which eliminates the need for them to go through a full tender process for each buyer.